martinreus/martinreus.github.io/_posts/2019-09-21-kubernetes-hands-on-part-2.md

 In a previous article about Kubernetes (check it out [here](/kubernetes-hands-on-part-1) if you haven't read it yet), I introduced some of the basic building blocks and wrote about how to deploy a very basic webserver on K8S.
 In this article I'll explain a little bit about service discovery in Kubernetes.

 ## Kubernetes Service Discovery
-Remember that from the previous article each service has its own ip address.
-These addresses are allocated dinamically, so it should not be a very good idea to reference it directly from another container.
-Like it is done in docker swarm, Kubernetes offers a DNS service, which allows you to reference another container from within a container using the name of the service instead of its ip.
+Remember that from the previous article each service had its own ip address.
+These addresses were allocated dinamically, so it should not be a very good idea to reference them directly from another container.
+Like in Docker Swarm, Kubernetes offers a DNS service which allows you to reference another container from within a container using the name of the service instead of its ip.

-This DNS service is normally hidden when doing a simple `kubectl get services`.
+This DNS service also runs on K8S, but it does not show up when doing a simple `kubectl get services`.
 This is because Kubernetes has namespaces.
-Namespaces allow grouping of logical groups if pods to better isolate different systems of your application.
+Namespaces allow grouping of K8S deployed things, to better isolate different systems of your application.
 This makes a lot of sense when we think of a microservices architecture, which might contain hundreds of different services running, each one having very specific uses.
 Think of front-end services, like your UI, a gateway, a firewall.
 You can check which namespaces are currently available on Kubernetes typing `kubectl get namespaces`.
 We have so far been using the default namesystem.

 Returning to the example of DNS server, if we want to see the DNS service, which resolves our application names to actual IP addresses, we need to check what is running on the kube-system namespace.
 To do so, run `kubectl get all -n kube-system`.
-One of the entries that you'll find is the DNS server for Kubernetes:
+One of the entries that you'll find is the DNS service for Kubernetes:

 ```bash
 [...]